Study says Britain must vaccinate two million a week to prevent a third COVID-19 wave | Health

 Study says Britain must vaccinate two million a week to prevent a third COVID-19 wave

-That prompted tight social mixing restrictions measures for London and southeast England, while plans to ease curbs over Christmas across the nation were dramatically scaled back or scrapped altogether.
-Media reports over the weekend said that the United Kingdom will roll out the Oxford-AstraZeneca COVID-19 vaccine from Jan.
-4, with its approval by the country's medical regulator expected within days.
+That prompted tight social mixing restriction measures for London and southeast England, while plans to ease curbs over Christmas across the nation were dramatically scaled back or scrapped altogether.
+Media reports over the weekend said Britain will roll out the Oxford-AstraZeneca COVID-19 vaccine from Jan.
+4, with approval by the country's medical regulator expected within days.

-Earlier this month, the United Kingdom became the first country in the world to roll out the vaccine made by Pfizer and BioNTech.
-The British government said on Thursday that 600,000 people in the United Kingdom have received the first dose of the Pfizer-BioNTech COVID-19 vaccine since inoculations began.
+Earlier this month, Britain became the first country in the world to roll out the vaccine made by Pfizer and BioNTech.
+The British government said on Thursday that 600,000 people had received the first dose of the Pfizer-BioNTech COVID-19 vaccine.

 - READ MORE ON: